Tucson Samaritans

 IS SAMARITAN WORK EFFECTIVE?

-In the last six years we have directly aided hundreds of people some of whom were in dire medical distress.
+Since July 1 2002 we have directly aided thousands of people some of whom were in dire medical distress.
 Volunteers feel that even if we have only saved one life or helped one exhausted suffering person then our efforts have been worth it.
-We have provided water to those dehydrated from walking in the desert heat, treated severe sprains and other injuries, bandaged severely blistered feet (potentially life-threatening if you cannot walk and get left behind), called emergency aid for people close to heat stroke, offered blankets on cold nights, given diapers and baby formula to infants and continue to give food and water to large groups of crossers.
+We have provided water to those dehydrated from walking in the desert heat, treated severe sprains and other injuries, bandaged severely blistered feet (potentially life-threatening if you cannot walk and get left behind), called emergency aid for people close to heat stroke, offered blankets on cold nights, given diapers and baby formula to infants and continue to give food and water to large groups of migrants, many seeking asylum.

 DO THE DESERT TRIPS CONTINUE AFTER THE HOT WEATHER IS OVER?